 Percocet and Co-occurring Disorders

-If you have an untreated mental health issue, the chances of beating a Percocet addiction will improve with professional assistance.
+If you have an untreated mental health issue, the chances of beating Percocet abuse will improve with professional assistance.
 When you’re looking for an addiction treatment center, it will be best to find one that addresses multiple mental health problems.
 At Granite Recovery Centers, we treat co-occurring mental health issues such as:

 - Bipolar disorder